Updated March 31, 2026

 Common Claims for Glazier Businesses in Kentucky

-A storefront pane cracks during installation in Louisville, and broken glass damages the entry area while the business owner asks who will pay for the repair and cleanup.
+A storefront pane cracks during installation in Louisville, and broken glass damages the entry area while the business owner asks who can help pay for the repair and cleanup.

 A storm rolls through a Lexington job site, water gets into stored materials, and the project is delayed while the contractor reviews business interruption and commercial property coverage.